8 Learning Styles | Overview and Types

 Learning strategies for auditory learners

-Encourage the child to read out to themselves while learning, this will make it easier for a predominantly audio learner to learn fast.
+• Encourage the child to read out to themselves while learning, this makes it easier for a predominantly audio learner to learn fast.

-The key points should be summarized verbally before writing them down.
-Also, discussion among peers is also helpful to predominantly audio learners.
+• The key points should be summarized verbally before writing them down.
+Also, discussion among peers is helpful to predominantly audio learners.

-The audio learner, usually prefer reading in groups, so it may help the child if some of their peers are invited over sometimes.
+• The audio learner prefers reading in groups, thus, it may help the child if some of their peers are invited over sometimes.

-Predominantly auditory learners would prefer audiobooks and should be given the option of listening to audiobooks and other audio resources to enhance learning.
+• Predominantly auditory learners would prefer audiobooks and should be given the option of using audiobooks and other audio resources to enhance learning.
 This can be as effective as textbooks as a learning tool.

-Teachers should sometimes provide topics for their students to discuss, and the students are allowed to lead the discussion.
-Auditory learners will naturally lead these discussions, and it creates a learning atmosphere for them to display, master and develop their capabilities.
+• Teachers should sometimes provide topics for their students to discuss, and the students should lead the discussion.
+Auditory learners will naturally lead these discussions, thus creating a learning atmosphere for them to display, master and develop their capabilities.

-Having speeches in class is another way auditory learners can learn and develop themselves.
-Also, a structured debate will also aid learning for the predominant auditory learner
+• Having speeches in class is another way auditory learners can learn and develop themselves.
+Also, a structured debate will aid learning for the predominant auditory learner

-In this digital era, teachers can provide students with recordings of the teaching session for them to listen to after school hours.
-This will serve as a form of revision and will be quite beneficial to people who are predominant auditory learners.
+• In this digital era, teachers can provide students with recordings of the teaching session for them to listen to after school hours.
+This will serve as a form of revision for predominantly auditory learners.

 Reading and writing learning style

 Reading/writing learners learn best by, reading and writing.
-Writing their own notes, and seeing notes on the board or on MS Word is really important to their learning experience.
+Writing notes, and seeing notes on the board or MS Word is important to their learning experience.

 Reading/writing learners learn best from books, notes, journals, dictionaries, newspapers and so on.